-Cryptocurrency marketplace NiceHash has claimed that the contents of its bitcoin wallet was stolen in a security breach, with nearly $64 billion in bitcoins lost.
+Cryptocurrency Platform NiceHash Was Hacked and claimed that the contents of its bitcoin wallet were stolen.
+This security breach caused loss of nearly $64 million in bitcoins.

-“Unfortunately, there has been a security breach involving NiceHash website.
-We are currently investigating the nature of the incident and, as a result, we are stopping all operations for the next 24 hours,” the team at NiceHash wrote.
-“Importantly, our payment system was compromised and the contents of the NiceHash Bitcoin wallet have been stolen.
+“Unfortunately, there has been a security breach involving website and internal servers, hosted by IBM SoftLayer.
+There were no comments from IBM or SoftLayer about their security posture, and it is known that threat actors exploit system providers to get access, such as APT10.
+We are currently investigating the nature of the incident and, as a result, we are stopping all operations for the next 24 hours,” the team at wrote.
+“Importantly, our payment system was compromised and the contents of the Bitcoin wallet have been stolen.
 We are working to verify the precise number of BTC taken.”

-NiceHash head of marketing Andrej P. Škraba told Reuters that the hack was “a highly professional attack with sophisticated social engineering”, one that saw some 4,700 bitcoins, worth some $65 million at the time of publishing, stolen from the wallet.
+Head of marketing told Reuters that the hack was “a highly professional attack with sophisticated social engineering”.
+Some 4,700 bitcoins, worth approximately $65 million at the time of publishing, were stolen from the wallet.

-The company has advised users to change all their online passwords since it’s presently unclear what data the hackers were able to obtain – in addition to the stolen funds.
+As the cryptocurrency platform NiceHash was hacked, they advised users to change all their online passwords.
+It’s presently unclear what data the hackers were able to obtain – in addition to the stolen funds.

-In addition to an internal investigation, the company further added that it had contacted the “relevant authorities and law enforcement” in order to “rectify the matter in the coming days.”
+In addition to an internal investigation, NiceHash hired LIFARS to identify the origin of the breach.
+LIFARS specialist identified the Lazarus Group as the potential originator of the attack.
+The company further added that it had contacted the “relevant authorities and law enforcement” in order to “rectify the matter in the coming days.”